-How to Make Beer Can Chicken
+Make Beer Can Chicken

-Preparing the Can
+Prepare the Can

-Next, pour out (discard or consume) some of the beer until the can is half full.
-How you choose to do this is up to you.
-Add 1/2 cup of your poultry rub to the can and give it a quick stir.
-The can is now ready.Continue to 4 of 7 below.
+Next, pour out (or consume) some of the beer until the can is half full.
+Then add 1/2 cup of your poultry spice rub to the remaining beer in the can and give it a quick stir.
+The can is now ready.

 Rub the Chicken

-Take the other half of your spice rub and apply it to the chicken.
-Don't worry too much about getting it on the skin.
-The skin won't let flavor reach the meat, so try to work your spice rub in under the skin as much as possible.
-Get it inside the chicken as well.
-The spice in the can adds flavor but not like direct contact.Continue to 5 of 7 below.
+The rest of the rub is used to season the chicken.
+Don't worry too much about getting it on the skin since the skin won't let flavor reach the meat; try to work your spice rub in under the skin as much as possible.
+Get it inside the chicken as well; the spice in the can adds flavor to the chicken but not in the same way as direct contact.

-If you have the ability to put the fire (either gas or charcoal) on two sides then you won't have to worry about turning the bird.
+You will be grilling your beer can chicken indirectly.
+This means that the fire will either be to one side or all around the chicken.
+If you have the ability to put the fire (either gas or charcoal) on two sides of the chicken then you won't have to worry about turning the bird during cooking.
 If the fire is on one side, you will need to rotate the chicken 180 degrees every 30 minutes while it cooks.

-Putting the Chicken on its Throne
+Place the Chicken on the Can

-With the can in place, it's time to cook the bird.
-You want to slowly and gently sit the chicken over the can.
+Before you put the can in the chicken, you need to place it on the grill right where you want the bird to cook.
+Then you need to slowly and gently sit the chicken over the can.
 Try not to force it or put too much pressure on the bird to get into position.

 Now, wedge the piece of onion into the neck of the chicken to seal the top of the bird.
 This holds the moisture inside and is the real secret of beer can chicken.

-Try to maintain a grill temperature around 300 to 325 F during the cooking time.
-Of course, you can smoke it, but it should be cooked at a temperature several degrees above the boiling point of water.
-If not, then the liquid in the can won't do anything for the bird.
+Close the lid on the grill.
+Try to maintain a temperature around 300 to 325 F during the cooking time.
+It should be cooked at a temperature several degrees above the boiling point of water; if not, then the liquid in the can won't do anything for the bird.

-Finishing the Chicken
+Finish the Chicken

-Depending on how even the heat is you shouldn't have much to do now but wait for the beer can chicken to cook.
-Time isn't important to chicken, temperature is.
-When this bird reaches an internal temperature of 175 F it's ready to come off.
+Depending on how even the heat is, you shouldn't have much to do now but wait for the beer can chicken to cook.
+Time isn't important to chicken, the temperature is.
+When the bird reaches an internal temperature of 175 F it's ready to come off.
 Measure the temperature in the thickest part of the thigh, being careful not to touch the bone with your thermometer.